huaweicloud/terraform-provider-huaweicloud/docs/resources/gaussdb_redis_instance.md

   Changing this will do nothing.

 * `auto_renew` - (Optional, String) Specifies whether auto renew is enabled.
 Valid values are "true" and "false".

+<a name="availability_zone_detail_struct"></a>
+The `availability_zone_detail` block supports:

+* `primary_availability_zone` - (Required, String, ForceNew) Specifies the primary AZ, it must be a single AZ and be different from the standby AZ.
+Changing this parameter will create a new resource.

+* `secondary_availability_zone` - (Required, String, ForceNew) Specifies the standby AZ, it must be a single AZ and be different from the primary AZ.
+Changing this parameter will create a new resource.

 The `datastore` block supports: